Glover Park–Franklin Square Line: History

-2009 Changes

 On December 27, 2009, route D1 was shortened to Federal Triangle with service to Washington Union Station being replaced by routes D3 during the weekday peak-hours.
 It was also split from the Sibley Hospital–Stadium Armory Line and operated on its own as the Glover Park–Franklin Square Line.
 According to WMATA, it says:

 The route will be changed to operate between Glover Park and Federal Triangle.
 Eastbound buses will follow the regular route from Glover Park to 13th and E Streets, NW, then continue via 13th Street onto Pennsylvania Avenue to the terminal stand on the west side of 10th Street, NW.
 The westbound route will begin at this terminal stand and continue via Constitution Avenue, 12th Street, Pennsylvania Avenue, 13th Street and resume the regular route.

 Two new buses will be scheduled to leave eastbound from Glover Park at 9:05 a.m. and westbound from Federal Triangle at 7:05 p.m.
 The bus schedule will change.

-2015 Proposed Changes

 In 2015, WMATA proposed to eliminate the D1 segment between Franklin Square and Federal Triangle as the portion suffers from low ridership.
 Alternative service is provided by routes 42, 80, D6, S2, S4, and X2.

-2016 Changes

 On June 26, 2016, route D1 was shortened even further from Federal Triangle to Franklin Square due to low ridership.

-Proposed Discontinuation

 In 2019, WMATA proposed to eliminate the D1 and replace it with a proposed G2 reroute due to alternative service available.
 The proposal was met with controversy with residents due to service being lacking in Georgetown if the proposal goes through.
 WMATA later backed out of the proposal due to major customer opposition.

+In response to the COVID-19 Pandemic, WMATA suspended all D1 service on March 16, 2020.

 The proposed elimination was brought back up on September 26, 2020 due to low federal funding.
 Route D1 has not operated since March 13, 2020 due to Metro's response to the COVID-19 pandemic.
+The proposal went through and by September 5, 2021, Route D1 was no more.